bifurcationkit/BifurcationKit.jl/docs/src/tutorialsCGL.md

 Note that we try to be pedagogical here.
 Hence, we may write "bad" code that we improve later.
 Finally, we could use all sort of tricks to take advantage of the specificity of the problem.
 Rather, we stay quite close to the example in the MATLAB library [pde2path](http://www.staff.uni-oldenburg.de/hannes.uecker/pde2path/) (and discussed in **Hopf Bifurcation and Time Periodic Orbits with Pde2path – Algorithms and Applications.**, Uecker, Hannes, Communications in Computational Physics 25, no. 3 (2019)) for fair comparison.

+!!! info "Goal"
+    We do not use automatic branch switching here.
+The goal is to show our to use the internals of the package to squeeze most of the performances, use tailored options...

 The equations are as follows

 $$\partial_{t} u=\Delta u+(r+\mathrm{i} v) u-\left(c_{3}+\mathrm{i} \mu\right)|u|^{2} u-c_{5}|u|^{4} u, \quad u=u(t, x) \in \mathbb{C}$$